 The fact of those corporate profits remaining overseas means that jobs and investments occur in those countries at the expense of the U.S.

-Republicans, in 2012’s election campaign, are aiming for tax cuts on those overseas corporate profits, in a bid to get that money invested back here in the U.S. The Republicans are aiming to lower the corporate tax rate to … Read More
+Republicans, in 2012’s election campaign, are aiming for tax cuts on those overseas corporate profits, in a bid to get that money invested back here in the U.S. The Republicans are aiming to lower the corporate tax rate to 25% from … Read More